canonical/chisel/README.md

 ## TODO

-- [ ] Extract parent dirs from package also when files inside it are created
 - [ ] Preserve ownerships when possible
 - [ ] GPG signature checking for archives
 - [ ] Use a fake server for the archive tests